idehub/react-native-billing/README.md

 ### open()

-**Important:** Must be called to open the service channel to Google Play.
+**Important:** Opens the service channel to Google Play.
 Must be called (once!) before any other billing methods can be called.

 ```javascript
 InAppBilling.open()